 All New Grad Department Check In:

-Shortly after arrival, ALL new graduate students should come to the Earth Sciences Graduate Office located in room 204 Geology Laboratory to see Jolene Fitch.
+Shortly after arrival, ALL new graduate students should come to the Earth Sciences Graduate Office located in room 204 Heroy Geology Laboratory.
 You will be assigned a mailbox, asked for your local address, and have your photo taken for our department directory.